future-architect/Sublime-uroboroSQL-formatter/Readme.md

 	-	Specify the tab size of the indent after formatting.
 We recommend 4.
 -	uf_translate_tabs_to_spaces
 	-	Specify whether the indent after formatting is tab or space.
 It becomes a space by setting it to true.
+- uf_uppercase
+  - If you want to convert a reserved word and identifier to uppercase specifies true.
+- uf_comment_syntax
+  - It specifies the comment syntax format.
+  - You can specify the "uroboroSQL" or "doma2".
+    - In the case of normal SQL, you can specify either.
+- uf_escapesequence_u005c
+  - If you have specified the escape sequence with a backslash in the SQL to specify the true.

 License
 -------